 I know alfajores

-I'm from Argentina and, as I told you in the post about walnut alfajores, we are the biggest consumers of these sweet snacks worldwide.
+I'm from Argentina, and, as I told you in the post about walnut alfajores, we are the biggest consumers of these sweet snacks worldwide.
+The array of different options you can buy here is mind-boggling.

-So trust me when I say that as far as traditional cornstarch alfajores go, this is the only recipe you'll ever need.
+So trust me when I say that this is the only recipe you'll ever need for traditional cornstarch alfajores.

-The original hails from a 90-year-old cookbook from Doña Petrona (our own Julia Child) and is still the recipe we all adapt.
-Sort of like the chocolate chip cookies recipe from Toll House.
+The original recipe hails from a 90-year-old cookbook by Doña Petrona (our own Julia Child) and is still the recipe we all adapt.
+It's sort of like the chocolate chip cookies recipe from Toll House.
 It's where they all start, isn't it?

-Overall, the combination of delicate texture, subtle flavor, and sweet filling and coating is what makes cornstarch alfajores so delicious and beloved by many people.
+Overall, the combination of delicate crumbly texture, subtle flavor and sweet filling is what makes cornstarch alfajores so delicious and beloved by so many.

 What are alfajores?

 An alfajor (singular) is a sandwich made of two discs of dough with a filling in between.
-A sandwich cookie, or a wagon wheel with a different filling, depending on what type of alfajor.
+It is a sandwich cookie.
+ALL are filled with dulce de leche unless specified in the name, like chocolate mousse alfajores or quince jam alfajores.

 Alfajores have a unique combination of textures and flavors.
 They are delicate yet rich, crumbly yet creamy, and sweet yet balanced.